-Almost everything you can do from a computer these days can be accessed via a web browser.
-Simply enter the URL in the address bar and off you go.
-Because web browsing is such a big part of the online world these days, it’s important to be safe when perusing.
-Following these tips will increase your safety:
+Almost everything you do from a computer these days can be accessed via a web browser.
+Because web browsing is such a big part of the online world, it’s important to be safe when perusing.
+Following these tips will increase your protection:

-- Don’t click on pop-ups.
-Your browser has a pop-up blocker; make sure it is enabled.
+Don’t click on suspicious links or pop-ups.
+Links can take you to a different website than their labels indicate.
+Typing an address in your browser instead of clicking a link in an email is a safer alternative.
+Additionally, your browser has a pop-up blocker; make sure it is enabled.
 If one gets through, make sure to pay attention to the message and choose appropriately.

-- Passwords.
+Passwords.
+Maintain strong passwords.
 Even though it's very convenient don’t let your browser store passwords, especially for any site that has private information such as your financial data.

-- WiFi.
-Avoid using public or free WiFi, especially for connecting to sites that have confidential data about you such as your financial information or healthcare data.
+Public computers and WiFi.
+Avoid using public computers or public WiFi, especially for connecting to sites that have confidential data about you such as your financial information or healthcare data.
 If whatever you need to do cannot wait till you get to a secure location, disable WiFi and use the data capabilities on your smartphone.

 Sign Out or Log Off.
 Always "sign out" or "log off" of web sites when you are finished.
 Simply closing the browser may not end your session.